 Who was I to think that I could oppose God?

-Have you ever wondered why some speak in tongues and others do not?
+Have you ever wondered why some Christians speak in tongues and others do not?
 Have you ever thought that speaking in tongues was unnecessary, unprofitable, lacking value in your walk with the Lord?
 Did you ever think those who spoke in tongues were kind of weird?
-I did.
-I thought my walk with the Lord was just fine and I didn’t need to speak in tongues.
-I had already been water baptized and didn’t understand a second baptism.
-I knew I already had the Holy Spirit living inside of me.
-I thought I was okay.
-I was content in my walk with God.
-I was comfortable.
+I did!

 My journey with the Lord first began when I was very young.
 Looking back, I can see so many ways the Lord was calling me to Himself.
 From the times I spent in Vacation Bible School as a little girl playing games around the bushes outside the church, to later days of attending church by myself just because I wanted to go and no one else in my family was going.

-It was not until after I married in 1977 that I actually accepted Jesus as Lord of my life.
+It was not until after I married in 1977 that I actually accepted Jesus as Lord of my life, even though I had believed in Him for most of my life.
 During a weekend business conference in Norfolk, VA in 1982, my husband Bruce and I responded to an altar call and committed our lives to Jesus.
 That was the beginning of an incredible journey, a journey where God would prove Himself faithful through many twists and turns in my life, including the loss of a full-term stillborn baby in 1987, the loss of my husband to cancer in 1989, and the reality of raising three children as a single mom for 15 years, all by God’s grace.

 So, why did it take me almost 28 years to receive the baptism of the Holy Spirit?
 How could I walk with God all those years and still not receive the fullness and power He had for me?
 God answered that question that Wednesday morning in the shower.
 He told me it was my pride.
 Ouch!!
 Remember I said I wanted to prove others wrong, prove that I could be just as filled with the Holy Spirit as they were without speaking in tongues?
 God showed me that was my ugly pride hindering me from receiving all that He had for me.